Careers in Banking

 As given by Research and Markets, the global banking industry is expected to reach US$163,058 billion in 2017 with a CAGR of 8% over the next five years.
-Though the banking industry has slowed down a bit due to the debt crisis that challenged several major economies still it has a long way to go in terms of fetching ample profitability.
+Though the banking industry has slowed down a bit due to the debt crisis that challenged several major economies, it still has a long way to go in terms of fetching ample profitability.
 The factor that majorly led to sustained profitability is the dichotomy in the growth of developed and emerging markets.
-The banking industry of the emerging markets showed promise even during the worst crisis that jolted the whole world taking the whole banking industry in its ambit.
-The banks in the developed markets however, were worst hit by the debt crisis and sustained huge losses.
+The banking industry of the emerging markets showed promise even during the worst crisis that jolted the whole world, taking the whole banking industry in its ambit.
+The banks in the developed markets, however, were worst hit by the debt crisis and sustained huge losses.
 Even in the current scenario, it is expected that the driving force behind the global banking industry would be the emerging markets.
-The growth of assets of top 1000 banks has slowed down to 2.7% in the post crisis period of 2008-2010 whereas, during the pre-crisis period of 2006-2007 the banks clocked double digit growth.
+The growth of assets of the top 1000 banks slowed down to 2.7% in the post-crisis period of 2008-2010, whereas, during the pre-crisis period of 2006-2007, the banks clocked double-digit growth.

-Current Scenario in Banking Industry
+Current Scenario in the Banking Industry

-The global banking industry is dominated by Europe which holds 43% of the total market share of the banking industry worldwide, but in terms of growth during 2006-2011, the Asia-Pacific banking industry outgrew both the European as well as the North American regions.
+The global banking industry is dominated by Europe, which holds 43% of the total market share of the banking industry worldwide, but in terms of growth during 2006-2011, the Asia-Pacific banking industry outgrew both the European as well as the North American regions.

-Primarily countries like India and China with massive population and rising per capita income offer immense opportunities for the banking industry to flourish in these regions.
-Rising household incomes and consumer savings with investment in the banking sector will pave the way for a higher growth trajectory in the times to come since they provide ample opportunities for global banks compared to the U.S and Europe which are anticipated to register sluggish growth.
+Primarily countries like India and China, with a massive population and rising per capita incomeCapita IncomeThe per capita income formula depicts the average income of a region computed by dividing the total income of that area by the total population of the region.
+It is used to figure out the average income of a city, provision, state, country, etc., offer immense opportunities for careers in the banking sector to flourish in these regions.
+Rising household incomes and consumer savings with investment in the banking sector will pave the way for a higher growth trajectory in the times to come since they provide ample opportunities for global banks compared to the U.S and Europe, which are anticipated to register sluggish growth.

-Due to the debt crisis of 2008, the industry has been more careful with its regulations in particular pertaining to capital adequacy ratio and risk management.
-The laws are more stringent now to safeguard the interest of the customers as well as the banks so that such inconceivable catastrophe doesn’t hurt the growth prospects of the banking industry in future.
+Due to the debt crisis of 2008, the industry has been more careful with its regulations, in particular, pertaining to capital adequacy ratioCapital Adequacy RatioThe capital adequacy ratio measures the bank's financial ability to pay off its obligations.
+The capital-to-risk weighted assets ratio (CRAR) is evaluated as the percentage of the bank's capital to its risk-weighted assets.
+Bank's capital is the aggregate of tier 1 and tier 2 capital. and risk management.
+The laws are more stringent now to safeguard the interest of the customers as well as the banks so that such an inconceivable catastrophe doesn’t hurt the growth prospects of the careers in the Banking Sector.

 Emerging Markets Focus

-Emerging markets of Asia-Pacific namely India and China have enormous middle class base that has disposable income to be invested.
-Banks globally are making their presence felt in the emerging markets which serve as growth hubs for the global banks.
+Emerging markets of Asia-Pacific, namely India and China, have an enormous middle-class base that has the disposable incomeDisposable IncomeDisposable income is an important mechanism to measure household incomes, and includes all sorts of income such as wages and salaries, retirement income, investment gains.
+In other words, it is the amount of money left after paying off all the direct taxes. to be invested.
+Banks globally are making their presence felt in the emerging markets, which serve as growth hubs for global banks.

-A study estimates that by 2030 many emerging markets which are on the growth trajectory would have reached their full potential and would turn into mature markets.
+A study estimates that by 2030 many emerging markets that are on the growth trajectory would have reached their full potential and would turn into mature markets.
 The current mature markets would be replaced by these burgeoning hubs of banking industry progression.

 Customer Relationship the key to good banking

-Customers now want more transparency in their banking relationships with a lot more control on their financial information, it is estimated that to keep up to the current trend in the future as well the banks will have to deepen their customer relationships not only via having a deeper share in their wallet but also by strengthening personal connections through information derived from data analysis techniques.
+Customers now want more transparency in their banking relationships with a lot more control over their financial informationFinancial InformationFinancial Information refers to the summarized data of monetary transactions that is helpful to investors in understanding company’s profitability, their assets, and growth prospects.
+Financial Data about individuals like past Months Bank Statement, Tax return receipts helps banks to understand customer’s credit quality, repayment capacity etc.; it is estimated that to keep up with the current trend in the future as well the banks will have to deepen their customer relationships not only via having a deeper share in their wallet but also by strengthening personal connections through information derived from data analysis techniques.